S3-working-group/s3-practical-guide/S3-practical-guide.md

 Bring up concerns if you consider them important and at least record them along with evaluation criteria.

-If you are in doubt whether you have an objection or a concern, raise it with others to check if they think it qualifies as an objection.
+If you are in doubt whether you have an objection or a concern, check with others if they think it qualifies as an objection.

 ---